 Halls of Torment is the survivor-like that holds up after the genre had time to refine itself.
 Chasing Carrots took the Vampire Survivors loop and re-tuned it around Diablo's visual language: the screen reads as a place rather than a backdrop, threats arrive with telegraphs the player has time to parse, and the build pressure forces decisions instead of just rewards.

 What we take: the threat-reading model.
 FOXFIRE's offscreen indicators owe more to Halls of Torment's ranged threats than to any space-sim ancestor.
-The principle that "things you can't see should still be legible" is the central design constraint of FOXFIRE's HUD, and watching Halls of Torment's arrows fly in from offscreen is how we keep our own ones honest.
+The principle that "things you can't see should still be legible" is a major design goal for FOXFIRE's HUD, and helps create that sense of immense scale that defines good space games.

 What we don't take: the dungeon.
 FOXFIRE's stages are open space; Halls of Torment's are walled rooms.
 Trade-offs at the spawn-design level cascade differently in each.

 Two playtests ago, FOXFIRE's Stage 2 was leaving players in a quiet patch around the eight-minute mark.
 A combination of low spawn pressure, a too-spread-out level, and a level-up rhythm that had peaked too early.
-We weren't sure where the slack was coming from until we re-read what each of the five games above does with their minute-eight equivalent.
+We weren't sure where the slack was coming from until we re-read how each of the five games intervenes to adjust pace in their mid-game point equivalents.

-Vampire Survivors drops a new evolution prompt.
+Vampire Survivors opens the evolution window.
 Brotato escalates the wave intensity but not the wave count.
 Nova Drift opens a new system tier.
 Cobalt Core changes the music.
 Halls of Torment introduces an offscreen ranged threat that demands repositioning.
 Five different solutions to the same pacing problem.

-What we ended up doing for Stage 2: introducing a beam artillery weapon that fires from offscreen, telegraphed across two beats, that the player has to actively hunt or actively dodge.
+What we ended up doing for Stage 2: introducing three beam artillery weapons that fire simultaneously from offscreen, telegraphed across two beats, that the player has to actively hunt or actively dodge.
 Not exactly any of those five solutions; closer to Halls of Torment than the others.
 Three more playtests since and the eight-minute slack is gone.